Buy a new QBE Contents Insurance policy online today and you’ll save 10%!

-Don’t forget to include the value of the fixtures attached to the property which the body corporate doesn’t cover (strata owner-occupiers) or that you’re responsible for under your lease agreement (renters).
+Don’t forget to include the value of the fixtures attached to the property which the body corporate isn’t required by law to insure (strata owner-occupiers) or that you’re responsible for under your lease agreement (renters).

-If you want cover at your new address after the 60 days have passed, you must tell us or you won’t be covered.
+If you want to insure your contents at your new address after the 60 days have passed, you must tell us.

-We also cover your contents while they’re in transit in a motor vehicle to your new permanent residence.
+We can also insure your contents while they’re in transit in a motor vehicle to your new permanent residence.
 This includes when they’re on their way to a commercial storage facility for temporary storage before being transported to your new permanent residence in Australia.

-Learn more about the details about contents insurance when moving house in the relevant PDS.
+Learn more about contents insurance for renters and strata owner-occupiers when moving house in the relevant PDS.